trafalmejo/trafalmejo.github.io/index.md

 layout: frontpage
 ---

-## Welcome to my website
+## Welcome to Pandora's box by Dan Castano

-This is the place where I share my ideas on topics like [Paracraft](http://www.paracraft.cn) software design, artificial intelligence and education.
-Feel free to send me emails or join our team.
+This is a blog where i share my everything valuable during my stay in NYU.